 About the Ph.D. in Integrative Conservation and Ecology

-At the beginning of the 21st century, as global environmental change proceeds at an unprecedented pace, the practice of conservation is adapting to a complex set of new challenges.
+As global environmental change proceeds at an unprecedented pace, the practice of conservation is adapting to a complex set of new challenges.
 The conservation community has increasingly recognized that responding effectively to these challenges will require that the next generation of practitioners and scholars not only develop expertise in specific fields but also have the conceptual tools to work across disciplines.

 Watch our promotional video for the ICON program.